-How to Maximize Storage Without Sacrificing Style
+How to Maximize Your Home’s Storage Without Sacrificing Style

 When it comes to designing a home, it can be tricky figuring out how to strike the perfect balance between stylish and functional.
-What’s the “right” amount of storage space in your kitchen?
+What’s the right amount of storage space in your kitchen?
 How do you add style and character to a room and still make it practical for the whole family?

-It’s with these questions in mind that interior designer Maria DeCotiis designed this gorgeous and refined dream home in Burnaby, B.C.
-“The clients were living in a home that felt dark and lacked storage,” says DeCotiis, “So the goal was to create a bright space with plenty of storage space, without sacrificing style or charm.”
+It’s with these questions in mind that interior designer Maria DeCotiis designed this gorgeous and refined home in Burnaby, B.C.
+“The clients were living in a home that felt dark and lacked storage,” says DeCotiis, “so the goal was to create a bright space with plenty of storage space, without sacrificing style or charm.”

 1. Add built-in storage

-When in doubt, you can never go wrong with built-in storage.
+When in doubt, you can never go wrong with built-ins.
 “Having built-ins means utilizing the space to its full potential, especially when you take them up to the ceiling,” says DeCotiis.
 You don’t need to opt for only white either!
 Any colour works, as long as it’s consistent and cohesive with the rest of the room.

 2. Know what you need to store

 Take inventory of how a space will be used and what you will be storing.
 That way, you’ll know there is a truly a place for everything.
-“By taking stock of what exactly needs a home, whether it’s living room accessories, kitchenware or books, you’ll avoid having too little—or too much—storage space.”
-After all, every shelf, cupboard, box or drawer should have a purpose!
+By taking stock of what exactly a home needs, whether it’s living room accessories, kitchenware or books, you’ll avoid having too little—or too much—storage space.
+Every shelf, cupboard, box or drawer should have a purpose.

 3. Combine open and closed storage